-Proper preparations for a test or procedure can reduce an adolescent's anxiety, encourage cooperation, and help the adolescent develop coping skills.
+Preparing for a medical test or procedure can reduce anxiety, encourage cooperation, and help your adolescent develop coping skills.

-There are a number of ways to help an adolescent prepare for a medical test or procedure.
+There are many ways to help an adolescent prepare for a medical test or procedure.

-First, provide detailed information and explain reasons for the procedure.
-Let your adolescent participate in making as many decisions as possible.
+First, provide detailed information and explain the reasons for the procedure.
+Let your adolescent take part and make as many decisions as possible.

 PREPARING BEFORE THE PROCEDURE

-Explain the procedure in correct medical terms, and tell your adolescent why the test is being done.
-(Ask your provider to explain if you are not sure.)
+Explain the procedure in correct medical terms.
+Tell your adolescent why the test is being done.
+(Ask your health care provider to explain it if you are not sure.)
 Understanding the need for the procedure may reduce your adolescent's anxiety.

-Be honest about discomfort that may be felt, but don't dwell on the topic.
-It may help to stress the benefits of the procedure, and that you will have more information when the results are in.
-Talk about things that the adolescent may find pleasurable after the test, such as feeling better or going home.
-Rewards, such as shopping trips or movies, may be helpful if the adolescent is able to enjoy them.
+Be honest about discomfort your adolescent may feel, but don't dwell on it.
+It may help to stress the benefits of the test, and to say that the test results may provide more information.
+Talk about things that your adolescent may enjoy after the test, such as feeling better or going home.
+Rewards such as shopping trips or movies may be helpful if the adolescent is able to do them.

-Suggest ways for the adolescent to stay calm:
+Suggest ways for your adolescent to stay calm, such as:

-When possible, let your adolescent make some decisions, such as the time of day or the date the procedure is performed.
-The more control a person feels over a procedure, the less painful and anxiety-producing it is likely to be.
+When possible, let your adolescent make some decisions, such as deciding the time of day or the date of the procedure.
+The more control a person has over a procedure, the less painful and anxiety-producing it is likely to be.

-Allow your adolescent to participate in simple tasks.
-Encourage participation during the procedure, such as holding an instrument, if allowed.
+Allow your adolescent to participate in simple tasks during the procedure, such as holding an instrument, if allowed.

-Discuss potential risks.
-Adolescents commonly have elevated concerns about risks, particularly about any effects on appearance, mental function, and sexuality.
+Discuss possible risks.
+Adolescents are often concerned about risks, particularly about any effects on their appearance, mental function, and sexuality.
 Address these fears honestly and openly if at all possible.
-Provide information about any appearance changes or other possible side effects that may result from the test.
+Provide information about any appearance changes or other possible side effects the test may cause.

-Older adolescents may benefit from videos that demonstrate adolescents of the same age explaining and undergoing the procedure.
-Ask your health care provider if such films are available for your adolescent's viewing.
-It may also be helpful for your adolescent to discuss any concerns with peers who have successfully managed similar stressful situations.
-Ask your health care provider if they know any teens who are interested in peer counseling or if they can recommend a local support group.
+Older adolescents may benefit from videos that show adolescents of the same age explaining and through the procedure.
+Ask your health care provider if such films are available for your adolescent to view.
+It may also be helpful for your adolescent to discuss any concerns with peers who have managed similar stressful situations.
+Ask your health care provider if they know any teens who are interested in doing peer counseling, or if they can recommend a local support group.

 DURING THE PROCEDURE

-If the procedure is done at the hospital or your health care provider's office, ask if you can stay with your adolescent.
-However, if your adolescent does not want you to be there, it is best to honor this wish.
-Out of respect for your adolescent's growing need for privacy and independence, do not allow peers or siblings to view the procedure unless the adolescent asks them to be present.
+If the procedure is done at a hospital or your health care provider's office, ask if you can stay with your adolescent.
+However, if your adolescent does not want you to be there, honor this wish.
+Out of respect for your adolescent's growing need for privacy and independence, do not allow peers or siblings to watch the procedure unless adolescent asks them to be there.

-Avoid showing your anxiety.
-This will make your adolescent more upset and anxious.
-Research has suggested that children are more cooperative if their parents have taken measures (such as anxiety reducing acupuncture) to reduce their own anxiety.
+Do not show your own anxiety.
+Looking anxious will make your adolescent more upset and worried.
+Research suggests that children are more cooperative if their parents take measures (such as acupuncture) to reduce their own anxiety.

 Test/procedure preparation - adolescent; Preparing adolescent for test/procedure; Preparing for a medical test or procedure - adolescent